gazebosim/docs/ros_installation.md

 ROS packages `ros-noetic-ros-gz` will be available pulling the necessary Gazebo Citadel dependencies.

-## Using an specific Gazebo version with ROS2
+## Using an specific Gazebo version with ROS 2
 ***Warning!:*** Using this option, you won't be able to use any ROS Ubuntu package related to Gz libraries from ROS deb repository.